Gaslighting and Domestic Violence Attorneys Passaic County NJ

 So how do you know if you are the victim of domestic violence in the form of gaslighting?

 Domestic violence takes many forms.
 Its overt and subtle forms are a prevalent reality in New Jersey, accounting for 64,000 police reports in 2016, the most recent year for which the New Jersey State Police has collected data.
-While domestic violence’s primary association is physical and sexual abuse, there are more subversive forms of violence that have an equally damaging impact on the victim.
+While domestic violence’s primary association is physical and sexual abuse, more subversive forms of violence have an equally damaging impact on the victim.
 One such example of domestic violence is called gaslighting.
-Gaslighting is the mental and emotional manipulation of a partner, which is used to convince them that they are mentally unstable or crazy to gain control in the relationship.
+Gaslighting is the mental and emotional manipulation of a partner, which convinces them that they are mentally unstable or crazy to gain control in the relationship.
 When one partner gaslights another, the abuser uses subversive tactics to strip all credibility from the other partner – resulting in the victim doubting their own credibility – at which point, the manipulator can bend the mental, emotional, and even physical will of the victim as they please.
 The term “gaslighting” comes from a 1944 psychological thriller in which a husband convinced his wife she was crazy to hide the fact that he was involved in illicit dealings.

 So how do you know if you are the victim of domestic violence in the form of gaslighting?
 There are specific signs that can point you in the direction of awareness that you’re a victim of manipulation.